bytebase/bytebase.com-old/content/blog/github-database-cicd-part-2-github-database-gitops.md

 1. Go to **Instances** to add two instances for **Test** and **Prod** environments respectively.
 In our case, we use two AWS RDS MySQL instances with the same employee data set.
 - If you don’t have any database to use, check our docs to run MySQL in docker: [https://www.bytebase.com/docs/get-started/configure-workspace/add-a-mysql-instance-for-testing](https://www.bytebase.com/docs/get-started/configure-workspace/add-a-mysql-instance-for-testing)
 - We also open sourced the sample employee data set for MySQL, which you can import: [https://github.com/bytebase/employee-sample-database-mysql](https://github.com/bytebase/employee-sample-database-mysql).
-If you don't import this, empty database can also work too.
+If you don't import this, you can also create databases and tables manually for your needs.

 ![add-two-instances](/static/blog/github-database-cicd-part-2-github-database-gitops/add-two-instances.webp)

-1. Create a Project, click **Transfer in DB** and choose two identical databases.
+2. Create a Project, click **Transfer in DB** and choose two identical databases belonging to **Test** and **Prod** environments respectively.

 ![transfer-in-db](/static/blog/github-database-cicd-part-2-github-database-gitops/transfer-in-db.webp)